roissyahf/loan-approval-deploy/README.md

 **The project includes a GitHub Actions workflow that:**
 1. Lints Python code
 2. Builds Docker image
-3. Deploys to a target environment (Heroku)
+3. Deploys to a target environment (Cloud Run)

 **To enable CI/CD:**
 1. Push code to GitHub